CoMAT – CATF’s Oil and Gas Country Methane Abatement Tool

 Methane – the super pollutant problem

 Scientists have recently highlighted the urgent need to reduce methane emissions from the fossil fuel sector, which are currently surging around the world.
-Anthropogenic methane emissions are responsible for more than 25% of Earth’s warming today, and the oil and gas sector is among the largest sources of these emissions, globally.
+Anthropogenic methane emissions are responsible for half a degree Celsius of Earth’s warming today, and the oil and gas sector is among the largest sources of these emissions, globally.
 Methane emissions are 80x more damaging than carbon dioxide in the short term and reducing them is critical for our planet to stay within the 1.5 degree warming threshold.
-Around the world, more than twenty countries have already committed to finding pathways to reduce methane emissions from their oil and gas operations, and many more are beginning to follow in their footsteps.
+Around the world, more than 20 countries have already committed to finding pathways to reduce methane emissions from their oil and gas operations, and many more are beginning to follow in their footsteps.

 A new tool that meets the methane challenge